 Other Essential Info about Ross Island

-1. Mobile Connectivity - Like the most other island in Andaman region, mobile connectivity in Ross island can be quite weak and it gives tourists headaches even now.
+1. Mobile Connectivity - Like the most other islands in Andaman region, mobile connectivity in Ross island can be quite weak and it gives tourists headaches even now.
 Over the last few years, things have improved a bit but data speed will be sluggish and call drops and network congestions are expected.

 It would be the best thing to carry 3 different SIMs when you visit this island if staying in touch with those at home is a priority at all times.
-Despite trying all options, sometimes you may see zero network coverage in the island.
+Despite trying all options, sometimes you may see zero network coverage on the island.

 It is especially important for those visitors who need to take specific medications every day.
 Apart from medications, you may carry sunscreen and antiseptic cream when visiting the island as a precautionary measure.